seii/fedorawithzfsandluks/README.md

 ## Assumptions
 This guide will:
-- Use Linu1.
+- Use Linux.
 Hopefully that's obvious, but in case you wondered this guide won't be about installing software on your favorite headgear.
 - Use GPT partition tables.
 That seems pretty specific, but GPT does not have as much coverage in other guides as MBR tables do.
 - Use UEFI to boot the system
   - By extension, this guide will use a system with a BIOS that support UEFI booting